fyne-io/developer.fyne.io/api/v2.3/theme/index.md

 	// Since: 2.1
 	ColorNameSelection fyne.ThemeColorName = "selection"

+	// ColorNameSeparator is the name of theme lookup for separator bars.
+	//
+	// Since: 2.3
+	ColorNameSeparator fyne.ThemeColorName = "separator"

 	// ColorNameShadow is the name of theme lookup for shadow color.
 	//
 	// Since: 2.0
 	ColorNameShadow fyne.ThemeColorName = "shadow"

+	// ColorNameSuccess is the name of theme lookup for foreground success color.
+	//
+	// Since: 2.3
+	ColorNameSuccess fyne.ThemeColorName = "success"

+	// ColorNameWarning is the name of theme lookup for foreground warning color.
+	//
+	// Since: 2.3
+	ColorNameWarning fyne.ThemeColorName = "warning"

 	// SizeNameCaptionText is the name of theme lookup for helper text size, normally smaller than regular text size.
 	//